 On the other side of the fence, Airtable is also a trustworthy platform.
 It's been in business since 2013 and has a respectable client roster composed of brands like Shopify, Time Magazine, Zapier, and Levi's.
 It looks like it'll be here for the long run, too, but it doesn't have a track record as long and as successful as Smartsheet.
 This shouldn't matter much for small and medium businesses, but may hold sway with larger ones.

 In terms of features, Airtable feels closer to the action on the ground.
-Sure, it has good reporting and filters to see things big-picture.
+It has good reporting and filters to see things big-picture, even if they lag a bit behind Smartsheet's.
 These insights are deep enough and will take you far.
 The relational databases are great to cook up new ways to improve productivity, solve problems quickly, and endlessly adapt, no matter what your work throws at you.
-It offers enterprise-grade security and controls in its Enterprise plan.

 Smartsheet and Airtable both connect to Zapier, so they can talk to and sync with thousands of other tools, automatically.
 This is huge, since you're likely using Smartsheet or Airtable as a source of truth, and you want to be sure everything is up to date—without the manual work involved.